bsnux/chef-mint/README.md

 A set of recipes to provision your [Linux Mint](http://linuxmint.com) workstation using [Chef](http://www.opscode.com/chef/).

-The recipes used in this project installing and configuring useful software for machines used for software development.
+The recipes used in this project installing and configuring useful software for machines used for **software development**.
 Despite *chef* allows you to work with different operating system, [chef-mint](http://github.com/bsnux/chef-mint) is focused on [Linux Mint](http://linuxmint.com) Linux distro.

 *chef-solo* is used for simplicity because we only want to provide one machine.
 However, you can adapt the recipes to provision *n* machines using regular *Chef*.

 [OPSCODE](http://www.opscode.com/chef/) offers a complete set of independient operating system recipes.
 However, the objective of *chef-mint* is to get focus on [Linux Mint](http://linuxmint.com) operating system, saving lines of code and simplifying the provisioning process.

+Keep in mind *bsnux* user is used by default.
+Please, use your own user changing templates provided by *chef-mint*.

 Requirements
 ------------